nonplayer/hammercrawl/Core_Rules.md

 HAMMERCRAWL! is not meant to be a core game system.
 Instead it is my own custom-compiled home-rules method for running "Old School" dungeon crawl style games with 100% game randomization.
 Characters, dungeon rooms, encounters, and more - all are generated randomly.
 It works best with games that favor this kind of dungeon play.

-When this document was first forged, I was primarily using a "BECMI" rg retroclone called[Dark Dungeons][] for my gaming, so most of this main document was written primarily with that game in mind.
+When this document was first forged, I was primarily using a "BECMI" rpg retroclone called[Dark Dungeons][] for my gaming, so most of this main document was written primarily with that game in mind.
 However, I've recently begun to separate the more system-specific rules and notes into their own sub-documents, linked below as I add them:

 * [BECMI / Dark Dungeons](./hc_becmi.md)
 * [Dungeon Crawl Classics](./hc_dcc.md)